neutrinojs/neutrino/docs/packages/react/README.md

 ## Features

 - Zero upfront configuration necessary to start developing and building a React web app
-- Modern Babel compilation adding JSX and object rest spread syntax.
+- Modern Babel compilation adding JSX, object rest spread syntax, and class properties.
 - Support for React Hot Loader
 - Write JSX in .js or .jsx files
 - Automatic import of `React.createElement`, no need to import `react` or `React.createElement` yourself